K0rmir/guardiansearch/README.md

 # Guardian Search - WIP

+## Currently working on - Bookmark Article Feature

 A platform to search through over 1.7 million articles published by The Guardian dating back to 1999